 - No embalming or other preparation of a body

-What is the Timeframe for a Direct Burial?
+What Is the Timeframe for a Direct Burial?

 There is a reason why a direct burial is also known as an immediate burial.
 The burial must occur promptly, and within a day of the individual’s passing as a general rule.

-California law only permits burials to occur in what are defined as established cemeteries.
+California law only permits burials to occur in what is defined as established cemeteries.
 With that said, California law does permit the establishment of family cemeteries.
 In order to lawfully establish a family cemetery, you must obtain permission to do so from your local zoning authority.
-You might be able to obtain such permission in a rural area, if you own a more sizable amount of land.
+You might be able to obtain such permission in a rural area if you own a more sizable amount of land.
 The determination as to whether a family cemetery will be permitted is done on a case by case basis.

-Keep in mind that seeking the permission of a zoning authority to establish a family cemetery takes time.
+Keep in mind that seeking the permission of zoning authority to establish a family cemetery takes time.
 Unless you have preexisting permission for a family cemetery on your property, you will not have the time necessary to obtain the permission in order to effect a direct burial.

 Can a Gravesite Service Occur?

-There is nothing preventing a gravesite service at the time of a direct burial.
-Oftentimes, at the time of a direct burial, family members assemble at the gravesite for some sort of tribute or simple service.
+There is nothing preventing a gravesite service at the time of direct burial.
+Oftentimes, at the time of direct burial, family members assemble at the gravesite for some sort of tribute or simple service.
 A religious leader may be on hand for the burial, depending on the beliefs and practices of the deceased and those close to that individual.
 Limitations exist on what occurs at the gravesite as a result of the limited timeframe in which a direct burial must occur, more than anything else.